Chiral perturbation theory: Method

 Using different degrees of freedom, we have to assure that observables calculated in the EFT are related to those of the underlying theory.
-This is achieved by using the most general Lagrangian that is consistent with the symmetries of the underlying theory, as this yields the ‘‘most general possible S-matrix consistent with analyticity, perturbative unitarity, cluster decomposition and the assumed symmetry.
+According to Steven Weinberg's "folk theorem" it is achieved by using the most general Lagrangian that is consistent with the symmetries of the underlying theory, as this yields the ‘‘most general possible S-matrix consistent with analyticity, perturbative unitarity, cluster decomposition and the assumed symmetry.
 In general there is an infinite number of terms which meet this requirement.
 Therefore in order to make any physical predictions, one assigns to the theory a power-ordering scheme which organizes terms by some pre-determined degree of importance.
 The ordering allows one to keep some terms and omit all other, higher-order corrections which can safely be temporarily ignored.

 There are several power counting schemes in ChPT.
 The most widely used one is the $p$-expansion where $p$ stands for momentum.
 However, there also exist the $\epsilon$, $\delta,$ and $\epsilon^{\prime}$ expansions.
 All of these expansions are valid in finite volume, (though the $p$ expansion is the only one valid in infinite volume.)
 Particular choices of finite volumes require one to use different reorganizations of the chiral theory in order to correctly understand the physics.
 These different reorganizations correspond to the different power counting schemes.

 In addition to the ordering scheme, most terms in the approximate Lagrangian will be multiplied by coupling constants which represent the relative strengths of the force represented by each term.
 Values of these constants – also called low-energy constants or Ls – are usually not known.
 The constants can be determined by fitting to experimental data or be derived from underlying theory.